influxdata/docs-v2/content/influxdb/clustered/get-started/query.md

 {{< /expand-wrapper >}}

 **Congratulations!** You've learned the basics of querying data in InfluxDB with SQL.
-For a deep dive into all the ways you can query {{% cloud-name %}}, see the [Query data in InfluxDB](/influxdb/clustered/query-data/) section of documentation.
+For a deep dive into all the ways you can query {{% product-name %}}, see the [Query data in InfluxDB](/influxdb/clustered/query-data/) section of documentation.

 {{< page-nav prev="/influxdb/clustered/get-started/write/" keepTab=true >}}